Xibuwo/RealTimeWeatherMod-EN/README.md

 ## 📝 Version History

 ### v5.3.0
-- Staying up to date with original repository
+- Staying up to date with the original repository
-- Added support to iGPUSavior
+- Added support for iGPUSavior
 - Minor changes

 ### v5.2.1